 Your time frame should be the first thing you do.
 Set the date when all stuff has to be out of the office space, which is your final move out date.

 You'll probably need a few days to actually move out, depending on how much stuff you have to move.
-Work backwards from your move out date and make a list of all the things you need to do before the trucks arrive.
+Work backward from your move out date and make a list of all the things you need to do before the trucks arrive.

 Assign Tasks and Set Up a Move Committee if Needed

 It's a good idea to get staff involved in the move early.
 A move committee can not only help you organize and plan the move but also help ease the transition for the rest of the staff.
 Have the committee review all the tasks and assign roles as needed.
-As the move goes forward, you'll probably need to add tasks to the list and as you do, make sure assign tasks, too - there's just too much to do to do it all yourself.
+As the move goes forward, you'll probably need to add tasks to the list and as you do, make sure assign tasks, too—there's just too much to do to do it all yourself.

 Set up an Internal and External Communications Plan